andriniaina/andriniaina.github.io/cv/cv_en.markdown

 **.NET and java consultant**

 * Assisted the sales team to answer coherently to call for tenders (sizing, impact identification, advised on system architectures)
-* Wrote coding guidelines and best practice reccomendations for junior developers in order to provide a consistent quality to clients
+* Wrote coding guidelines and best practice recommendations for junior developers in order to provide a consistent quality to clients
 * Implemented from scratch a build server based on TFS
 * Code audit (performance, security, coding tools)
 * Prototyping

-> **Technlogies:** java/j2ee, jboss, Oracle 9i, Adobe Flex 4, blazeds, hibernate
+> **Technlogies:** .NET, java/j2ee, jboss, Oracle 9i, Adobe Flex 4, blazeds, hibernate